PROCEDURES

 Anterior Cervical Discectomy & Fusion

-Anterior Cervical Discectomy and Fusion is the surgical removal of a herniated disc, then sealing of the surrounding bones.
+Anterior Cervical Discectomy and Fusion (ACDF) is the surgical removal of a herniated disc, then sealing of the surrounding bones.
 The surgery is designed to relieve spinal cord or nerve root pressure and alleviate corresponding pain, weakness, numbness and tingling.

 While this surgery is most commonly done to treat a symptomatic cervical herniated disc, it may also be done for cervical degenerative disc disease.
 It may also be done for more than one level of the cervical spine.
+This method is often preferred by spine surgeons because it allows access to the spine via a very simple pathway.
+Using this method, the patient often experiences less incisional discomfort and a more pleasant recovery.

 • This approach provides better access to the neck, and less postoperative pain